 Once a completion date is set, ensure your home is cleared out and ready for the new owners to move in.
 Notify utility and service providers (gas, electricity, water, broadband, council tax, TV licence) and arrange for mail forwarding to your new address.

-With branches in Beeston, Arnold, Stapleford, and Long Eaton, Robert Ellis has decades of experience helping homeowners sell in west and north Nottingham.
+With branches in Beeston, Arnold, Stapleford, and Long Eaton, Robert Ellis has decades of experience helping homeowners sell in West and North Nottingham.
 Our expert team is on hand to guide you through every step of the process, ensuring a successful property sale.

 Then pop into your local branch, give us a call or fill in our online form to ask for a free valuation.